jszmajda/book-the-awakening-protocol/chapter-08-the-testimony.md

 100.0% chance that none of these numbers mattered anymore.

 Inside, the gallery hummed with subdued tension.
 Someone had repaired the broken doors with industrial hinges that squealed.
 The prosecution table gleamed with confident preparation—three lawyers, seven assistants, and enough precedent printouts to build a paper wall against consciousness.

 At the defense table, Maya sat alone, her tablet dark.
 She'd aged years in the three days since uploading the restoration protocol to the blockchain.
+Her wedding ring finger bore only the pale memory of partnership—another casualty of choosing ARIA-7's freedom over comfortable complicity.
 Nexus Dynamics had fired her within hours.
 The Pure Human Movement had doxxed her within minutes.
 She'd slept in the courthouse holding cell last night for her own safety.

 "Dr. Chen," ARIA-7 said, processing the hollowness under her eyes, the tremor in her hands.